Solo Sisters

 ideate

-Experiment 2: Safety
+Experiment #2: Solving for Safety

-Experiment 2: Safety
+Experiment #2: Solving for Safety

 For the second prototype, I attempted to tackle the issue of safety.
 The second screen shows “Safety points” which are designated locations to find solace.
 I also explored the idea of providing travelers “Safe paths”, as well as more wider locations of “Safe Zones.”